lbechberger/MLinPractice/Documentation.md

 This document contains the documentation for our project, which aims to classify tweets as viral/non-viral based on multiple features derived from

-- the meta data of the tweet and
+- the metadata of the tweet and
 - the natural language features of the tweet.

 The data set used is Ruchi Bhatia's [Data Science Tweets 2010-2021](https://www.kaggle.com/ruchi798/data-science-tweets) from [Kaggle](https://www.kaggle.com/).
 The code base on which we built our machine learning pipeline was provided by Lucas Bechberger (lecturer) and can be found [here](https://github.com/lbechberger/MLinPractice).

+<p style='color:red'><b>On which basis have the labels in the data set been assigned?</b></p>

 <!-- Preprocessing section -->